Learn About Your Pets and Their Health

 Ear mites can cause several of these symptoms including a black discharge, scratching and head shaking.
 However, ear mite infections generally occur in kittens and outdoor cats.

-Ear mites in adult cats occur most frequently after a kitten carrying mites is introduced into the household or if they have encountered a cat with ear mites.
+Ear mites in adult cats occur most frequently after a kitten carrying mites is introduced into the household or if they have encountered another cat with ear mites.
 Sometimes ear mites will create an environment within the ear canal which leads to a secondary infection with bacteria or yeast.
 By the time the cat is presented to the veterinarian the mites may be gone but a significant ear infection remains.

 Since these symptoms are similar can I just buy some ear drops?

 No, careful diagnosis of the exact cause of the problem is necessary to enable selection of appropriate treatment.
 There are several kinds of bacteria and fungi that may also cause an ear infection.
 Without knowing the kind of infection present, we do not know which drug to use.
-In some cases the ear infection may be caused by a foreign body, tumor or polyp in the ear canal.
+In some cases the ear infection may be caused by a foreign body, tumour or polyp in the ear canal.
 Treatment with medication alone will not resolve these problems.
 It is important that the cat be examined to be sure that the eardrum is intact.
 Administration of certain medications can result in loss of hearing if the eardrum is ruptured.